hashicorp/terraform-provider-aws/.github/MAINTAINING.md

 }
 ```

-- Merge AWS Go SDK update in Terraform S3 Backend and close issue with the following information:
+- After approval, merge AWS Go SDK update in Terraform S3 Backend and close issue with the following information:

 ``````markdown
 Support for automatic validation of this new region has been merged and will release with the next version of the Terraform.